 Given the market share of Google, it has a huge database of images may that be searching for your favorite actor’s image online or a picture of a place you want to visit, Google’s got you covered.

-Google’s image search wing is also one of the best designed image search website with added many added functionalities to power up your image search.
+Google’s image search engine is also one of the best-designed image search websites with added many added functionalities to power up your image search.

 Features of Google image search:

-- Ability to favorite/save images: If you liked an image while searching on Google for your desired photos, you can save it for future reference.
+- Ability to favorite/save images: If you like an image while searching on Google for your desired photos, you can save it for future reference.

 But for those of you wondering how to search a picture in google and download it right away, there are ways to bring back the “view image” button to Google’s image search results.